 Tightening your circle and forming intentional friendships

 You should seek friendships with people whose values align with yours, people you respect, and people you can learn from.
-And then, make a conscious decision to spend quality time with these friends.
+When you find these friends make a conscious effort to spend quality time with them.
 There is a refreshing peace that comes from having a friend you can have quality conversations with, who will be there for you and you for them.
 Having a friendship that has mutual growth and support is especially important in your twenties.

-In the same vein, you might have to let go of some old unhealthy friendships.
+In the same vein, you have to let go of unhealthy friendships and relationships.
 From experience, this is a painful but necessary process.
 A Nigerian proverb says “twenty children cannot play with each other for twenty years”.
 When you realize that you are at a different growth stage with some friends, it’s ok to let them go.
 When an old friend keeps hurting or taking advantage of you, it’s ok to let them go.

 Becoming more self-aware

 Self-awareness is the conscious knowledge of one’s own character and feelings.
 As you get older it’s important to constantly look within and understand yourself better.
-Most of us don’t know who we really are and being actively self-aware is a good step towards understanding oneself.
-As I sort to be more self-aware, I tried to understand myself better, and know why I reacted in certain ways to certain situations.
-I began to consciously identify my flaws, strengths, likes and dislikes, what made me tick, what brought me the most joy, the real reasons behind some of my actions etc.
+Most of us don’t know who we really are and a conscious effort at an introspective look at ourselves is a good step towards better understanding oneself.
+I constantly try to understand myself better and to look within and find answers to why I react in certain ways to certain situations.
+Since I started doing this, I began to consciously identify my flaws, strengths, likes, and dislikes, what made me tick, what brought me the most joy and the real reasons behind my actions.

 Learning to say No

-While selflessness is an important virtue, drawing boundaries allows you to give you time to focus on the things and people that truly matter.
+While selflessness is an important virtue, drawing boundaries allows you time to focus on the things and people that truly matter.
 Being true to yourself is vital.
 Learning to say No is just another step in building your confidence, practicing self-awareness and being a more well-rounded person.

 Seeking Joy from within

 When you know who you are and are confident in who you are becoming then you start to experience joy from within.
-Having joy from within doesn’t mean you don’t get happiness from external sources, it means your happiness and sense of self-worth is not dependent on other people.
+Having joy from within doesn’t mean you don’t get happiness from external sources, it means your happiness and sense of self-worth is not dependent on other people and their actions or inactions.

 Friends, family, and situations will always bring us happiness and good times but “joy from within” means when these external triggers are absent you can still feel joyful.
 It means not constantly seeking approval or situations to make you feel happy, loved or important.
 It means a negative comment, bad situation or unkind encounter doesn’t make you question your self-worth.
 You know who you are and you love yourself no matter what.
 Think of it as a healthy “Haters gonna hate” attitude.